Pancha Tattva (Vaishnavism)

-The Pancha Tattva (पञ्चतत्त्व, from Sanskrit pañca meaning "five" and tattva "truth" or "reality"), in the Gaudiya Vaishnavism tradition of Hinduism, are five 15th-century religious figures, venerated as the five aspects of the god Krishna.
+Pancha Tattva (Devanagari: पञ्चतत्त्व; IAST: pañca-tattva, from Sanskrit pañca meaning "five" and tattva "truth" or "reality") in the Gaudiya Vaishnavism tradition of Hinduism refers to five 15th-century religious figures, venerated as the five aspects of the god Krishna.

 Background

 In Gaudiya Vaishnavism, these five features of God (Krishna) are believed to have incarnated on Earth as five people in the late 15th century: Chaitanya Mahaprabhu, Nityananda, Advaita Acharya, Gadadhara Pandit and Srivasa Thakur.
 They famously spread the Krishna mantra and the practise of devotion (bhakti) towards Krishna throughout India.